devratdave/sponsor-influencer-coordination-app/README.md

     - Install all the libraries required from the requirements.txt file. ("pip install -r requirements.txt")
     - Simply run your flask app ("flask run")
     - Youre good to go.

+## The admin will already be created once you run the application
+- Admin username: admin@store
+- Admin password: admin@store